 Each job openings/announcement contains the application period (start/end date) for submitting your application and attachments.
-Most job openings start on Fridays at 12 noon through Thursdays at midnight.
+The standard application period is Fridays at 12 noon through Thursdays at midnight.

 It is common to see multiple job openings for the same position when each position is located in a different department or division.
 You must apply for each interested position.

 Human Resources has up to (60) days after your test date to provide results.
 You will receive an email providing your score.

 You are not required to retake a written exam if you previously received a valid passing score.
 Your exam score remains valid until Human Resources changes the written exam.
 If you opt to retake a written exam, your most recent score (pass or fail) is the prevailing score.
 For “FAIL” exam scores, you must wait (3) months from the test date to re-take the exam.
 For “PASS” exam scores, you must wait (6) months for exam re-take.

 For eligible positions, you must apply and attach your Reemployment form.
 If the department is hiring “reemployment” eligible applicants only, this will be noted in the job announcement.
 The Reemployment form is located at https://www.brla.gov/284/Employment-Application-Forms.
 Please reference Reemployment Rule V for guidance on eligibility (located on the form).

 Request eligibility approval by emailing the Recruitment and Examination Division at [email protected].
 The Recruitment and Examination Division will review your Applicant Profile (online application) to determine eligibility.

 Request a review letter by emailing [email protected].
 You must have an Applicant Profile (online application) with applicable education and certification/license documentation attached.